michaelcpuckett/sw-app-router/README.md

 Application tab, under Service Workers, select the checkbox for "Update on reload".

+## Production Builds

+Update `dist/cache.json` with an incremented version number with each update.
+By incrementing the version number, you ensure that the browser fetches the latest versions of your files instead of using outdated cached versions.

 ## License

 This project is licensed under the MIT License.